-This statement is made on behalf of Namesco Ireland Limited t/a Register365 pursuant to section 54(1) of the (UK) Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.
+This statement is made on behalf of Namesco Ireland Limited pursuant to section 54(1) of the (UK) Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement.

 Although the likelihood of an incidence of modern slavery in our business or our supply chains is low, we work to the highest ethical and professional standards and value transparency and accountability in all our dealings.
-We have a zero tolerance approach to slavery and human trafficking and expect the same high standards from those we work with.
+We have a zero-tolerance approach to slavery and human trafficking and expect the same high standards from those we work with.
 We do not transact with any organisation, which knowingly supports, or is found to be involved in slavery, servitude or forced or compulsory labour.

 We have put in place a Modern Slavery Policy which is supported by other internal policies and HR processes such as our Whistleblowing Policy and Disciplinary Rules and Procedure.